jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 In this case, using Level 12 added very little overhead - the number of EXEC calls differed by only 6.
 There is also only a very small difference in EXEC calls.

-Next, a rather unsustainable load was put on the database, to see how the cost of tracing might escalate.
+Next, a rather high load was put on the database, to see how the cost of tracing might escalate.

 ### 0 Seconds Think Time